butterygg/lp_analysis/aave_yield__usdc__il_report__lt_2025-09-02.md

 _Windows strictly earlier than **2025-09-02**.
 All figures exclude trading fees._

 ## Data Source
-**Profile Description:** USDC Aave V3 Ethereum supply APY from https://yields.llama.fi/chart/ using pool aa70268e-4b52-42bf-a116-608b370f9501, computed as 30-day moving average excluding rewards
+**Profile Question:** Use the DefiLlama yields API at https://yields.llama.fi/chart/aa70268e-4b52-42bf-a116-608b370f9501 and answer with the USDC Aave V3 Ethereum supply APY (excluding rewards) as a {PERIOD_DAYS}-day moving average ending on {MARKET_END_DATE_UTC} (inclusive).

 ## Market Structure
 Each market contains **UP** and **DOWN** tokens representing directional bets on changes in the underlying metric: